c-razo/Cloud-Freedom/docs/index.md

 <link rel="shortcut icon" href="assets/icons/favicon.ico">
 <img src="assets/icons/logo1.png" alt="Cloud Freedom Logo" style="width: 150px; display: block; margin: 0 auto;">

-# 🌟 Cloud Freedom: Your Data, Your Rules
+# 🌟 Your Data, Your Rules

 Welcome to Cloud Freedom, where we empower you to take full control of your data.
 No more monthly fees.
 No more third-party snooping.
 With our easy-to-follow guides, you’ll build a private cloud storage system that’s secure, cost-effective, and entirely yours.